 A person in possession of marijuana without any intention to produce, finance the production of or deliver to end users will be punishable by the laws governing the sale and cultivation of marijuana.

 Indiana is presently a very conservative state.
 So, it’s one of the states where cultivation of marijuana is prohibited for all end users.
-Currently, the sale of less than 30 grams of marijuana attracts a punishment of a maximum of 12 months in jail and a fine of $5,000 or less.
+Currently, the sale of fewer than 30 grams of marijuana attracts a punishment of a maximum of 12 months in jail and a fine of $5,000 or less.

 The sale of between 30 grams to 10 pounds of marijuana will attract a jail sentence of six to 30 months and a maximum fine of $10,000.